juanjosefernandez/juanjosefernandez.github.io/_posts/2012-10-13-wrct-notebooks-and-a-trip-to-pgh.markdown

 [![](http://fernandezjuanjose.files.wordpress.com/2012/10/img_20121005_164933-1.jpg)](http://fernandezjuanjose.files.wordpress.com/2012/10/img_20121005_164933-1.jpg)

 And here you can have a look at the one and only, **Trampoline Goat**.
-Trampoline Goat was a game that Caitlin and Tim churned out in an hour while at CMU.
+Trampoline Goat was a game that Caitlin and Sylvie churned out in an hour while at CMU.
 The game was astonishingly popular.
 The premise is simple: Move left and right to stay on the trampoline.
 Collect Tomato Soup cans and avoid the bluebirds that race across the screen to bring your downfall.
 The record for the night was 18 points (soup cans collected in mid-air).

 [![](http://fernandezjuanjose.files.wordpress.com/2012/10/a4oirwzccaenbgx.jpeg)](http://fernandezjuanjose.files.wordpress.com/2012/10/a4oirwzccaenbgx.jpeg)